-(g) Governor's authority to issue temporary emergency suspensions which the Administrator has not approved or disapproved under this section within 12 months of submission of the proposed plan revision, the Governor may issue a temporary emergency suspension of the part of the applicable implementation plan for such State which is proposed to be revised with respect to such source.
+$\left( A\right)$ meets the requirements of this section, and which the Administrator has not approved or disapproved under this section within 12 months of submission of the proposed plan revision, the Governor may issue a temporary emergency suspension of the part of the applicable implementation plan for such State which is proposed to be revised with respect to such source.
 The determination under subparagraph (B) may not be made with respect to a source which would close without regard to whether or not the proposed plan revision is approved.

-- (1) In the case of any State which has adopted and submitted to the Administrator a proposed plan revision which the State determines- - (A) meets the requirements of this section, and - (B) is necessary (i) to prevent the closing for one year or more of any source of air pollution, and (ii) to prevent substantial increases in unemployment which would result from such closing, and he determines that it does not meet the requirements of this subsection.
+(B) is necessary (i) to prevent the closing for one year or more of any source of air pollution, and (ii) to prevent substantial increases in unemployment which would result from such closing, and he determines that it does not meet the requirements of this subsection.